twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-16-is-it-your-view-or-the-buddha-s-view%zh.rst

 [After many years of listening to Sayadawji’s talks with contemplation in daily life from current situations in societies around the world (i.e., to the international level among countries), I understand that the Buddha's message is so important to all human beings.
 Here, by 'the message of the Buddha', I mean the teaching on the 'Dhamma-Vinaya' in the Pāli Nikāyas.

-The Buddha admonished very strong to some monks who misinterpreted his teachings regard with Dhamma and Vinaya, as to Bhikkhu Sāti in Mahātaṇhāsaṅkhaya Sutta (MN 38) and Bhikkhu Ariṭṭa in Alagaddūpama Sutta (MN 22), both in Majjhima Nikāya.
+The Buddha admonished very strong to some monks who misinterpreted his teachings regard with Dhamma and Vinaya, as to Bhikkhu Sāti in Mahātaṇhāsaṅkhaya Sutta (MN 38) and Bhikkhu Ariṭṭha in Alagaddūpama Sutta (MN 22), both in Majjhima Nikāya.
 In the Aṅguttara Nikāya we can see some Suttas on the preserving the Dhamma which is good for contemplation.
 The list of them are: I:130-169, 2:20, 2:41, 4:160, 4:180, 5:79-80, 5:154-156, 5:201, 6:40, 7:59 (From Bhikkhu Bodhi’s translations)
 The explanation regard to the numbers—as example I:130-169.
 (I is the Book of the ones, 130 to 169 are the Sutta numbers.)

 Before the Buddha passed away, he did not appoint nay personal figure to replace him.
 Here we can see the wisdom of the Buddha not like any other religious figures because man could not be reliable like the Dhamma.
 Even we can see the problem in later Buddhist tradition and other faiths, some of them were fighting each other for power and wealth.
 Therefore, the Buddha appointed the Dhamma-Vinaya as the teacher for all followers on his behalf.
 Even then some later Buddhists using the quotation—“Taking the sīla as your teacher”, without Dhamma.